Have you ever felt let down because your prospect suddenly started stalling?

 Would it allow you to identify the most committed prospects?

-Our members thought it would, so that’s why we created a new coaching program for custom home builders covering how to close the sale.
+Our members thought it would, so that’s why we created the Qualifying Checklist For Builders.

 When you have it you'll sign more contracts because you’ll be dealing with more committed prospects.